StrongKey/fido2/docs/Clustering_Guide_Linux.md

     shell> setenforce 0

-## Testing the FIDO2 Server Cluster with a Sample Web Application
+## Testing the SKFS Cluster with a Sample Web Application

 To test the cluster with a sample web application, provision the fourth VM to install the sample application and follow the steps [here](https://github.com/StrongKey/fido2/tree/master/sampleapps/java/poc) to install the **StrongKey Proof of Concept (PoC) Java Application**.
 When installing the PoC application, make sure that you **follow the steps to NOT install it with SKFS on the VM**; because you already have an SKFS cluster setup following this document, there is no need for an additional SKFS.